Ammachiveedu Murti Temple

-Ammachiveedu Murti Temple is a Hindu temple located in Tangassery, Kollam in the Indian state of Kerala.
+Ammachiveedu Murti Temple is a Hindu temple located in Tangasseri, Kollam in the Indian state of Kerala.
 This ancient temple is visited by devotees irrespective of their caste and religion.
 The temple stands out in that it has no idol for its titular deity.

 Legend

 No historical records are available regarding the temple's origin and early history, but the following legend has been passed down orally for generations.

 Six hundred years ago, a family from Parappur flees southward with their family deity for safety from Muslims invading their homeland.
 They arrive to Sasthamcotta, where the Brahmin families married off their women at a young age to protect them from the invaders.
 A girl from such a family, however, is unable to get married due being born on a Friday under Puratam star (Velli Puratam) as it is believed that the spouses of those born on such a day would have an early death.
 Therefore, the family offers huge sums of wealth to anyone who would accept her in order to avoid being disowned by their community.

 The ‘Karnavar’ (patriarch) of the family which came from Parappur hears of this offer and agrees to marry her however he refuses the wealth offered but instead asks her family to provide food and protection to his family.
 Upon hearing this, Shasthavu of the Sasthamcotta Temple, transfers the goddess he worshipped to a Shankha and gives to the Karnavar, instructing him to continue his travel until he witnesses a tree split open in half.
 There he should place the goddess and worship her.
 He does as instructed and establishes the temple.
 He also established another temple nearby for his family deity (Parappuramma).
 Not so long after, he dies and is installed as a ‘Brahmarakshas’ to the right of the goddess.
 The family comes to be known as Parappur Ammachiveedu, the former part indicating their place of origin and the latter part meaning House of the ‘Ammachi’, where Ammachi refers to the goddess.
-The subsequent Karnavars are installed as ‘Yogeeshwarans’ and for this reason are referred to as ‘Eswaran’, a unique practice of the family.
+The subsequent Karnavars are installed as ‘Yogeeswarans’ and for this reason are referred to as ‘Eswaran’, a unique practice of the family.

 The members of the temple are prohibited from entering the Sabarimala Temple as Sasthavu or Ayyappan respects the family members for worshipping his Guru (the Devi) and would have to stand up to receive them.
 But once every year, the Karnavar of the temple visits the Sasthamcotta Dharma Sastha Temple from where the goddess was given to his family, before the temple festival starts but does not enter the temple.